d6y/richard.dallaway.com/_posts/2020-03-09-hyperfunction.md

 layout: post
 ---

 What are the causes of ageing?
 Is it the accumulation of damage, or over-running healthy development?
-The later is addressed on _Aging is not programmed:
+The latter is addressed on _Aging is not programmed:
 Genetic pseudo-program is a shadow of developmental growth_, and these are my notes on that paper.

 <!-- break -->